abhijitsarkar/feign/README.md

    url resource (including file system URL), or classpath resource.
    * **You are in charge**: Want complete control over the request/response mapping?
 You got it!
    Just create your own mapper classes as Spring beans and they are in.
-If you want the default matchers to be disabled, set the property `feign.matcher.enable: false` in the `application.yml`.
+If you want the default matchers to be disabled, set the property `feign.matchers.disable: true` in the `application.yml`.
    * **Optional recording of requests**: The request are saved in a backend data store and served on a platter using Spring Data REST.
 Just include the module `feign-persistence` in your build file.
 By default, an embedded MongoDB is used but you can easily swap it out with another persistence of your choice.
 Look into the `feign-persistence` to see how.
-   * **Extensive test coverage**: You know you can trust code when you see more than hundreds of tests.
+   * **Extensive test coverage**: You know you can trust code when you see close to hundred tests in a codebase this small.

    Example of retrieving recorded request using id:
 ```